‘Deadliest Catch’ Sig Hansen Sued By Estranged Daughter, Alleges Molested At Two

 In court documents, an ex-boyfriend of Lisa Eckstrom claimed that she did not want to give up custody of Melissa and planned to do “whatever she could” to prevent a relationship from forming between Sig and Melissa.

 Currently, the Washington state Court of Appeals will determine whether or not the the lawsuit will be heard.
 Last year, a deal through mediation, fell part.
 Hansen agreed to settle the lawsuit for $1.5 million.
-That deal fell through because a proposal was added that Eckstrom would lose her license to practice law if she leaked the settlement to the public.
+Yet, that deal fell through because a proposal was added that Eckstrom would lose her license to practice law if she leaked the settlement to the public.

 #Inquisitr Deadliest Catch 2017 Spoilers: Sig Hansen, Captains Face New Kind Of Drama https://t.co/XqXVvn6XYE